Rock Bridge State Park is a beautiful easy to easy-to-moderate hiking trail to a natural bridgeway, located in the Hocking Hills area.

 The trail walking to the bridge forms a 1 mile circle, called Natural Bridge Trail.
 When the trail splits there isn’t a better way to hike (right or left), so we’ll let you choose your own adventure when it comes to that.
 Don’t forget your walking sticks!

 If you go to the left, you will find Rockbridge about ½ way through the loop.
 At that point, you can circle back the way you came or finish out the loop.

-If you decide to go right (or straight) when the trail spilts you will need to pay attention when the trail splits again to the right.
-When the trail splits a second time (to the right), that is Rockbridge Shelter Trail, that is a ¾ mile loop.
+If you decide to go right (or straight) when the trail splits you will need to pay attention when the trail splits again to the right.
+When the trail splits a second time (to the right), that is Rockbridge Shelter Trail, which is a ¾ mile loop.
 If you want to extend your hike, you can add this in.
 If you want to see the bridge only, go left and stay off the shelter trail when it opens up to the right.

-This trail is not stroller friendly.
+This trail is not stroller-friendly.
 There are steps and turns made of rock and trees.
 This trail has sunny spots but does have lots of shade once you are on the Natural Bridge Trail.
 This trail has been labeled between easy and moderate.